exonum/exonum-doc/src/architecture/clients.md

 # Lightweight Clients

-To improve system auditability, Exonum includes a [**light client**](https://github.com/exonum/exonum-client).
-Light client is a JavaScript library with a number of helper functions available for use by frontend developers.
-These helper functions are used to verify blockchain responses on the client side using cryptographic proofs.
+To improve system auditability, Exonum includes a JavaScript library called [light client][github:light-client].
+This library with a number of helper functions available for use by developers.
+These helper functions are used to sign transactions before sending from client side to blockchain and verify blockchain responses on the client side using cryptographic proofs.

 The client functions are divided into the following submodules: